 In another interesting "coincidence," my Virginia Concealed Handgun permit was originally issued on February 27, the Feast Day of the Patron Saint of Handgunners!

 Today would be a great day to hit the range.
-If that's not possible, buying some ammo would be a fine recognition of the Saint.
+If that's not possible, maybe I'll buy some extra ammo instead, if I can find any for sale at a reasonable price.